shaqian/PiBot/README.md

 * **IR Transmitter**

-  I originally used the IR module for Arduino: KY-005, but the range was short.
+  Initially I used the IR module for Arduino: KY-005, but the range was short.

   Then I found [this](https://item.taobao.com/item.htm?id=38698599143) (keyword: 1/3W High Power IR Transmitter Module For Arduino) that can get several meters.